xremap/xremap/doc/troubleshooting.md

 ### Application-specific remappings don't work for COSMIC desktop

 This might be due to the version you use.
-Only the latest wayland version of COSMIC is supported.
+Only the latest Wayland version of COSMIC is supported by `xremap-cosmic`.

-For older versions of COSMIC you can use x11 to get application-specific remappings.
+For older versions of COSMIC you can use `xremap-x11` to get application-specific remappings.

 ### Info about your desktop